 The term “big data” is one of those phrases, like ‘viral marketing’ and ‘permission marketing’, that is quickly becoming a victim of its own success.
 When a phrase becomes a thing, it takes on all manner of meanings – some right and some wrong.

 Don’t be mistaken into thinking, just because big data is being talked about a lot, that it is the latest fad.
 The big data industry has been around for a long time and it’s only in recent years that there has been an explosion in companies taking advantage of it.

 Technologies have evolved to make big data accessible to smaller organisations.
-To understand why requires an appreciation of all the benefits and uses of big data, as well as some forward thinking about what will soon be possible.
+Understanding why requires an appreciation of all the benefits and uses of big data, as well as some forward-thinking about what will soon be possible.

 Big data is not just masses of bytes of information.
 The term refers to the collection of masses of information from multiple sources, but it also refers to the analysis of that data.

 The phrase refers to the wealth and disparity of data, and it refers to the potential for computational analysis of that data.

 The data must be usable – and this is where the true power of big data lies.
 Correlation is the real benefit of big data – the ability to spot patterns that you might not expect.

 Consider the Wal-Mart executive who discovered that sales of Pop-Tarts increase seven-fold prior to a hurricane, thanks to big data.

 As reported by the New York Times, in 2004, Hurricane Frances was on its way towards the Florida coast.
 A week ahead of the storm’s arrival, Linda M. Dillman, Wal-Mart’s chief information officer, pressed her staff to come up with forecasts based on what had happened when Hurricane Charley struck several weeks earlier.